Symplectic involutions of $K3^{[n]}$ type and Kummer $n$ type manifolds: Appendix B: fixed loci, local case

 In the case of odd $n$ we observe that the involution fixed locus must have at least two connected components.
 Indeed, if $I\subset \CC[x,y]$ is an involution fixed ideal, then the quotient space $\CC[x,y]/I$ has an action of the involution and the dimension $d(I):=\dim \left(\CC[x,y]/I\right)^\inv$ is constant along any connected component of $\left(\left(\CC^2\right)^{[n]}\right)^\inv$.
 It is not hard to find two monomial ideals $I^\pm$ of codimension $n$ and $d(I^\pm)=(n\pm 1)/2$, these two ideals belong to two disjoint connected components.
 Thus, we conclude that in the case of odd $n$, the inclusion is also an equality.

 The formula for the dimension of the quiver varieties is standard and could be found, for example, in \cite{CrawleyBoevey01}. \end{proof}

 For small value of $n$, the result above has a more intuitive explanation.
-Indeed, if $n=2$, then the fixed locus $\left((\CC^2)^{[2]}\right)$ is the closure of the locus consisting of the pairs of points $z,\inv(z)$, $z\ne (0,0)$.
+Indeed, if $n=2$, then the fixed locus $\left((\CC^2)^{[2]}\right)^{\inv}$ is the closure of the locus consisting of the pairs of points $z,\inv(z)$, $z\ne (0,0)$.
 On the other hand, if $n=3$, there are two connected components of the involution: the closure of the locus of triples $(z,(0,0),\inv(z))$, $z\ne (0,0)$ and an isolated point which is the square of the maximal ideal $(x,y)^2$.
-Then the connected components could be revealed by the analysis of the punctual Hilbert scheme $(\CC^2)^{[3]}_{(0,0)}$ which is the cone over the twisted cubic: the involution acts on the rulings of the cone preserving the vertex of the cone and infinite points of the rulings.
+Then the connected components could be revealed by the analysis of the punctual Hilbert scheme $(\CC^2)^{[3]}_{(0,0)}$ which is the cone over the twisted cubic.
+In more details \cite{Lehn}, the punctual Hilbert scheme parameterizes ideals